wormhole-foundation/xdapp-book/src/dapps/architecture/2_ecosystems.md

 ### Algorand

-Algorand is a leading blockchain on the state proof front and repesents the bleeding edge of trustlessness.
+Algorand is a leading blockchain on the state proof front and represents the bleeding edge of trustlessness.
 These contracts are written in Python.

 ### Aptos

-Aptos is characterized by its optimisitic approach to computation parallelization to bring increased performance.
+Aptos is characterized by its optimistic approach to computation parallelization to bring increased performance.
 These contracts are written in Move.

 ### NEAR